marco-raphael/marco-raphael/README.md

 <br>

-🧠 *"Disciplina é liberdade, compaixão é fortaleza, autenticidade é caminho."*
+🧠 *"Disciplina é liberdade.
+Consistência é força.
+Autenticidade é caminho."*

 ---